 At-home exercises may also help a person regain strength and range of motion after their back pain has lessened.
 A physical therapist will be able to provide a person with specific exercises and stretches for their individual needs.

-It is important to note that a person should not try at-home exercises if they are still in pain or if exercises make their symptoms worse.
+However, people should check first with a doctor to ensure exercises are safe.
+They should not do exercises if they are experiencing pain or if exercises make their symptoms worse.

 Single knee to chest

 Lying flat on the back with the legs straight, bring one knee to the chest, hold it there for 15 seconds, and then place it back down.
 Repeat 5–10 times on each leg.

 Lying on the back with the knees bent and the feet flat on the floor, slowly rock the knees from side to side, allowing the back to twist slightly.
 Repeat 10–15 times.